NewStrangeWorlds/FastChem/_sources/sections/cpp_class.rst.txt

 The entire ``FastChem`` model is encapsulated in an object class called ``FastChem`` that is defined in the header file ``fastchem.h``.
-The object class is programmed as a template that can be used in either ``double`` or ``long double`` precision.
-When creating an object of this class by calling a corresponding constructor, one therefore has to specify which of the two versions should be used:
+The class uses ``double`` precision throughout. ``FastChem`` uses log-based element densities as primary variables, which avoids numerical underflow and enables convergence at temperatures as low as 1 K (without ions).
+An object is created by calling one of the constructors described below, for example:

 .. code:: cpp

-  FastChem<double> fastchem("model_parameter_file.dat", 1);
-  FastChem<long double> fastchem("model_parameter_file.dat", 1);
+  FastChem fastchem("model_parameter_file.dat", 1);

-The current version of ``FastChem`` uses log-based element densities as primary variables, which avoids numerical underflow and enables convergence at temperatures as low as 1 K (without ions) using ``double`` precision alone.
-The ``long double`` version is still available but is no longer required for convergence at low temperatures.
-Note that Apple Silicon processors do not support quadruple-precision arithmetic, so ``long double`` provides no benefit on those systems.

 .. _sec:fastchem_constants: